Contact structures, deformations and taut foliations: Horizontal contact structures

-Moreover, if $g>0$, then this normal form is unique, that is the covering homotopy class of the covering map $p_{\xi}$ determines $\xi$ completely up to isotopy, unless $-b-r < 2g - 2$ and $n = -1$, in which case there is only one isotopy class up to changing the orientation of $\xi$ without any assumption on the genus. \end{thm} \begin{rem} The statement in \cite{Mas} does not use the map $p_{\xi}$, but rather the homotopy class of a non-vanishing 1-form $\lambda$.
+Under the additional assumption that the contact structure is universally tight one can further restrict the possibilities for the contact structures on the solid torus neighbourhoods of the exceptional fibers.
+For in this case the contact structures on each of the solid tori $W_i$ is also universally tight.
+Thus according to classification results of Giroux (cf.\ \cite{Mas} Lemma 3.4) there are at most two possibilities for each $\xi|_{W_i}$ up to isotopy relative to $\partial W_i$.
+The two possibilities are distinguished by the fact that the are isotopic relative to the boundary to contact structures that are positively resp.\ negatively transverse to the fibers on $int(W_i)$.
+In fact, these choices must be made coherently due to the following: \begin{lem}[\cite{Mas} Proposition 6.1] A contact structure $\xi$ on a Seifert fibered space $M =(R \times S^1) \cup W_0 \cup...\cup W_r$ in normal form is universally tight if and only if the restrictions $\xi|_{W_i}$ are isotopic relative to $\partial W_i$ to ones that are \textbf{all} either positively or negatively transverse to the $S^1$-fibers on $int(W_i)$.

+In particular, there are at most two universally tight extensions of $\xi|_{R \times S^1}$ which are isotopic as unoriented contact structures and they can both be made horizontal after a suitable isotopy. \end{lem} This lemma is extremely useful as it means that determining a universally tight contact structure with $t(\xi) <0$ up to isotopy (and orientation reversal of plane fields), reduces to determining it on $\widehat{M}$.
+In order to state Massot's classification of universally tight contact structures with negative twisting in terms of these normal forms it is convenient to describe the contact structure on $R \times S^1$ in a slightly different fashion.

 For this one notes that the choice of section $\widehat{s}$ in $\widehat{M}$ used to compute the normalised Seifert invariants gives a section in $ST^*R$ via the covering map $p_{\xi}$.
-These sections then give identifications of $ST^*R$ and $\widehat{M}$ with $R \times S^1$ and with respect to these identifications the map $p_{\xi}$ is the product of the identity with the standard $n$-fold cover of $S^1$ up to fiberwise isotopy.
+This section then gives an identification of $ST^*R$ and $\widehat{M}$ with $R \times S^1$ and with respect to these identifications the map $p_{\xi}$ is the product of the identity with the standard $n$-fold cover of $S^1$ up to fiberwise isotopy.